FREE Mobile phone rental in South Africa

 Golden Arrow

 Golden Arrow is the other conventional bus operator in Cape Town.
-They run on a time table and are covering the metropolitan Cape Pininsula and Cape Flats area.
+They run on a time table and are covering the metropolitan Cape Peninsula and Cape Flats area.

 Rikki's